MySimpleSite & MySimpleStore – Get the best from your Cheap Website Design

 - Demo 3 – you can add a centered image logo in the grey title bar, which gives you a bit more space.

 Be prepared to modify your logo to look good with the website design.
-A lot of companies have taller and more complex logos that don’t fit into this sort of space – for example logos with tiny details and large amounts of text.
-Modern logo design trends favour clean, minimal logos and our cheap website templates have been designed with this in mind.
+A lot of companies have taller and more complex logos that don’t fit into this sort of space.
+For example logos with tiny details and large amounts of text.
+Modern logo design trends favour clean, minimal logos.
+We’ve designed our cheap website templates with this in mind.

 By the way, don’t just shrink your logo to fit the available space.
 Think creatively and redesign the logo to fit.